 Vitamin A, C, D, and E Work Along With Other Nutrients To Boost Skin Health

-The skin protects our bodies against external environmental factors such as bacterial infections and UV light among others.
+As mentioned above the skin protects our bodies against external environmental factors such as bacterial infections and UV light among others.

 Vitamins C and E along with zinc, selenium and copper act as antioxidants.
 These antioxidants work with other nutrients such as vitamins A and D to maintain overall skin health.